Category: Research

 Mapping Access to 24-hour emergency departments

+Access to 24-hour Emergency Departments across Canada is calculated via the Canadian Accessibility and Remoteness Index (CARI+) for travel time and distance.
 What is it and why are we doing it?
-This project looks at access to hospitals with 24-hour emergency departments across Canada by estimating how far people need to travel and how long it takes to reach emergency care.
-In a publicly funded healthcare system, timely access to emergency services is undoubtedly a necessity.
-In practice, however, access…
+This project looks at access to hospitals with 24-hour emergency departments across Canada by estimating how far people need to travel and how long…

 -